 - [1] Is the emergency stop switch on the operation panel pressed by mistake?
-Is the necessary interlock canceled? - [2] Is the emergency stop switch on the teaching pendant pressed by mistake? - [3] If multiple controllers are linked together, are they wired correctly? - After Turning On the Power, the SV Lamp Does Not Illuminate upon Servo-on Signal Input.
+Is the necessary interlock canceled? - [2] Is the emergency stop switch on the teaching pendant pressed by mistake? - [3] Is the PORT switch turned ON when no teaching pendant or PC is connected? - [4] If multiple controllers are linked together, are they wired correctly?

+After Turning On the Power, the SV Lamp Does Not Illuminate upon Servo-on Signal Input.
 (The Servo Does Not Turn On.)

-Cause: [1] Inappropriate contact of the shield cable
+[1] Contact failure of the flat cable Cause:

-[2] Faulty controller

-Check the servo-on signal (SON) in the I/O monitor screen on the PC or teaching pendant.
+- [2] Faulty controller - Check the servo-on signal (SON) in the I/O monitor screen on the PC or teaching pendant.
 If the signal is input, the controller may be faulty.
 Contact IAI.